Enable Algolia Search

 You now have an Algolia index that is automatically refreshed once a day!
 No complicated cralwers or plugins needed.

-Add Algolia Search Lite Script
+Add Algolia Search Lite script

 Let’s add the Algolia Search Lite script to your Hugo project.
 This script is needed to perform search-only operations and populate your search UI.